pedroafonso23/kaffa-test/README.md

 [![](https://i.imgur.com/SEpNE2B.png)]()

 - Now you have to click on a total of 6 cells of the grid, to draw 3 rectangles.
-The first 2 click will define the **red** rectangle, the following two click will define the **green** one and finally the last two clicks will define the **blue** rectangle.
+The first 2 clicks will define the **red** rectangle, the following two clicks will define the **green** one and finally the last two clicks will define the **blue** rectangle.

 [![](https://i.imgur.com/hsuopIc.png)]()